 (Registration fees are collected prior to the tour; cost of the tour package is additional)

 DISTANCE AND FINISH TIME:

 Full Marathon: 42.195km; finish time of 4.5 hours (the entry to Kim Il-Sung Stadium closes at 4 hours, the finish line will relocate to the outside to allow you to finish and record your time)

 Half Marathon: 21.0975km; finish time of 2.5 hours

 10K: finish time of 2 hours

 COURSE CONDITIONS: You’ll be running in the streets of Pyongyang, which are relatively flat.
-One lap is about 10km.
-Those running the 10K will do one lap and end right past the Arch of Triumph.
-Those running the half marathon will do 2 laps and those running the full marathon will do 4 laps.
 There will be km markers throughout the course to let you know how long to go before the finish line.
 There will also be cars with digital timers that will lead the pack to let runners know how much time has elapsed.
-There are 2 water stations per every 10km and restroom stops along the way.
+There are 2 water stations per every 5km and restroom stops marked along the way.
+The day prior to your tour, we will give you a driving tour of the route.
 Lastly, for those who require energy gels, you should bring them with you and we’ll make sure one of our staff members will hand them to you at the designated water stations during the race.

 You’ll be given a number to pin to your shirt during the race.
 All runners must have a number affixed to their shirts.